 Sponsors and Vetted Investors contact Andrea M Clarke in confidence.

 Metatron Productions, LLC Presents an Adventurous, Family-Friendly Feature Film based on the popular Illustrated Children’s Book “Elijah and George – A Revolutionary Tale” by award winning Author and Illustrator Michael Dooling.

-Elijah and George – A Revolutionary Tale is an inspirational, character driven movie that follows young Elijah’s seemingly impossible adventures as he follows his Pa, a farmer who joins the 6th Pennsylvania Regiment during the Revolutionary War, after the British Horse Soldiers storm his farmhouse and tragedy ensues.
+Elijah and George – A Revolutionary Tale is a character driven movie that follows young Elijah’s seemingly impossible adventures as he follows his Pa, a farmer who joins the 6th Pennsylvania Regiment during the Revolutionary War, after the British Horse Soldiers storm his farmhouse and tragedy ensues.